-The next step is to wrap up the data in a kind of "container".
-We interleave the characters with five binary zero bits, which separates the meter blocks and calls more attention to the significance of the number 5.
-An added benefit is that it makes each character unit fit exactly in 40 bits (5 bytes) for easier processing on computers which process data in multiples of 8 bits.
+To accomplish this containment, we start by interleaving the characters with five binary zero bits... which separates the meter blocks and calls more attention to the significance of the number 5.
+There is an added benefit to padding out the 35-bit semiprime series with 5-bits to reach 40: each character unit fits exactly in 40 bits (5 bytes), for easier processing on computers which segment data into "byte" multiples of 8 bits.

 Next we set up some surrounding empty space, called the "silence".
 This is just a steady stream of 0 bits before the leading meter, and continuous 1 bits after the trailing meter.
-Without the silence included in the message itself, then two consecutive USCII strings in memory (for instance) would have meter bumping up against each other and obscure the meaning of the meter length.
+Without the silence included in the message itself, then two consecutive USCII strings in memory (for instance) would have meter bumping up against each other...potentially obscuring the meaning of the meter length.
 For meaningfulness in that case, we choose 7 "character-sized" 40-bit units of zero silence in the beginning, and 5 40-bit units of one silence in the end.